hidal00p/dde/README.md

 make

 # Run the test case
-pin -t src/obj-intel64/dde.so -- targets/main.exe
+pin -t src/obj-intel64/dde.so -- examples/newton.exe
 ```

-- If you get a successful build and a set of solutions printed out to your screen congratulations you are good to go!
+- A success is indicated by a successful build of the program and a set of solutions printed out to the screen!
 </details>